-Fresh vs. convenience foods.
-Fresh food is lovely.
-Fresh food is glorious.
-And fresh food is delicious.
-BUT – unless you live in a mythical wonderland, you cannot possibly traipse around your backyard and pick out all the ingredients for a meal at any time of the year, fresh off the vine or tree.
-And face it, having tomatoes, avocados and cucumber flown into the Great White North in February, is not exactly fresh, nowhere near as delicious as something from your garden, and certainly not environmentally friendly.
+Fresh food is lovely and delicious.
+BUT, unless you live in a mythical wonderland, you cannot possibly traipse around your backyard and pick out all the ingredients for a meal at any time of the year—fresh off the vine or tree.
+And let’s face it—having tomatoes, avocados and cucumber flown all over the world in February is a) not exactly fresh, b) nowhere near as delicious as something from your garden, and c) certainly not environmentally friendly.

 I still think about the hot, sweaty summer hours I spent blanching, peeling and canning tomatoes with my mom.
-There was nothing like them to bring sunshine to the depth of winter.
+There was nothing like canning fresh tomatoes to bring sunshine to the depth of winter.
 I’m not much of a canner these days, but if I ever decide to do any canning again, I’ll be canning tomatoes.
-(Even though I’m sure they won’t be as good as they were back then.
+(Even though I’m sure they won’t be as good as they were back then.)

 Canned whole tomatoes, diced tomatoes, tomato paste, tomato sauce.
-The supermarket shelves are loaded with them because they are, like beans, something that can be done really well in industrial quantities.
-The quality is excellent and the time and energy saving (see sweaty comment above…) compared to fresh tomatoes, is massive.
+The grocery store shelves are loaded with them because they are, like beans, something that can be made really well in industrial quantities.
+The quality of canned tomatoes is excellent and the time and energy saving (see sweaty comment above…) compared to fresh tomatoes, is massive.
 Plus, you can use canned tomatoes to make a variety of easy tomato soups, which are always a hit for the whole family.
 Try this Spiced Tomato Coconut Soup or quick Tomato Tortilla Soup.

 3. Canned Fish

-Salmon, tuna, sardines, all of these are great sources of protein and flavour and pretty much not available fresh to most people most of the year.
-A quick way to add some satisfying protein and fat to a salad, pasta, or sandwich.
+Salmon, tuna, sardines, all of these are great sources of protein and flavour and are not available fresh to most people most of the year.
+Canned fish offers a quick way to add some satisfying protein and fat to a salad, pasta, or sandwich.
 It can be used in so many ways!
 Here are a few canned fish recipes to get you started:

 4. Dried Herbs And Spices

-Sure you can keep a few fresh herbs growing on the windowsill, but if you want cinnamon, paprika or cardamom, can only be found dried (at least where I live).
+Sure you can keep a few fresh herbs growing on the windowsill, but spices like cinnamon, paprika or cardamom, can only be found dried (at least where I live).

 And while I love fresh herbs, keeping a bunch of parsley in water on my countertop is the best I can manage these days.
-I also always have a big jar of dried parsley is always on hand in the cupboard.
+I also always have a big jar of dried parsley on hand in the cupboard.
 Pro tip: certain herbs, like oregano, dill, and rosemary are great when dried.
 But herbs like chives and cilantro are much better fresh.

 5. Frozen Vegetables

-I think I will always be a little grateful to Nigella for bringing back frozen peas.
+I will always be grateful to Nigella Lawson for bringing back frozen peas.
 They are the next best thing to fresh peas (in some cases they’re even better), and even veggie-hesitant kids will eat them by the bucketful if you let them.
-Frozen corn, spinach and edamame are also awesome.
+Frozen corn, spinach and edamame are also awesome grocery staples.

-The nutritional beauty of frozen vegetables is that they are often frozen much “fresher” than the stuff you buy in the produce aisle.
+The beauty of frozen vegetables is that they are often frozen much “fresher” than the stuff you buy in the produce aisle.
 That’s because they’re harvested and frozen within a very short time frame, rather than spending a week being transported all over the world before they land on your grocery shelves.

 Okay so I’m a baby-boomer.
 We grew up with a lot of canned food and sure, some of it was gross, but quite a few of those foods stood the test of time.

 Canned pumpkin is one of my favourites and I have some in my cupboard right now.
-It is awesome for muffins and oatmeal and pancakes and pie.
+It is awesome for pumpkin muffins, oatmeal, pancakes, and of course—pumpkin pie.

-Canned corn is delicious and another one of those kid-friendly veggies.
+Canned corn is delicious too (so sweet!) and another one of those kid-friendly veggies.
 Apple sauce is another brilliant ingredient and works really well right out of the can.
 Just be sure to check the nutritional information to make sure your applesauce has no added sugar.